 There are lots of people living in defined territories and with shared identity that are not recognised as countries.
 Many of these have been making claims to independence for decades, including my own nation of Catalunya, or the Western Sahara.

-Looking at things that may differentiate a country from a territory, like passports, country stamps, armies or currencies is not helpful either because several territories have them yet are not countries.
+Looking at things that may differentiate a country from a territory, like passports and country stamps, armies or currencies is not helpful either because several territories have them yet are not countries.

 Furthermore, there are also 35 territories on top of the 195 countries that have their own government structures, even if they depend on another country for sovereignty.